 Do children have to live in San José to be a part of this chorus?

-No, our singers come from the entire South Bay including Cupertino, Fremont, Milpitas, and Santa Clara.
-However, we identify ourselves as a San José based chorus, and we perform mostly in San José.
+No, our singers come from all over the South Bay and Silicon Valley, including Cupertino, Sunnyvale, Fremont, Morgan Hill, Milpitas, and Santa Clara.
+However, we identify ourselves as a San José based chorus, and we perform primarily in San José.

 What type of music does Vivace sing?
 Why is certain music chosen?

 Vivace introduces its singers to a wide variety of quality choral music, from folk music of various cultures to classical pieces and jazz.
 The early introduction of folk tunes in our Kodály

 based instruction enables singers to sense how the blues and other forms of folk music feed into "art" music.
 Being able to draw connections between seemingly disparate types of music makes our singers better performers.
 We want them to be excellent singers and accomplished musicians who have an open approach to music from all over the world.
 Consequently, Vivace teaches music in original languages.